 Previous quarterly reports have outlined the Commonwealth's goal and progress towards providing a short term out of home prevention service for children.
 The Commonwealth has gone through multiple request for proposal (RFP) processes and has contracted with two different providers to deliver this service.
-At the time of this report, one provider has commenced serving the youth population, while the other provider continues to secure appropriate staffing to be able to accept referrals into service.
+At the time of this report, one provider has commenced serving the youth population.
+The other provider has not had success at this time in securing appropriate staffing to be able to accept referrals into service.
 This service is a short term (no more than 7-10 days targeted), out of home service that offers a break from the current family home environment to mitigate a larger crisis situation and avoid the need for longer-term out of home placement.
 Referrals for the service come directly from the REACH program, with families that enroll their child receiving therapeutic services towards the youth's individual support plan, along with collaboration and support from the REACH crisis program.
 Though only one service provider is currently operational, referrals can be accepted from across the Commonwealth, with services being delivered in Regions IV and V.